 Microorganism testing shows low detections in raw water.
 Tarrant Regional Water District monitors the raw water at all intake sites for Cryptosporidium, Giardia Lamblia and viruses.
 The source is human and animal fecal waste in the watershed.
-The 2019 sampling showed low level detections of Cryptosporidium, Giardia Lamblia and viruses in some but not all the water supply sources.
+The 2020 sampling showed occasional low level detections of Cryptosporidium and Giardia lamblia in some but not all of the water supply sources.
+No viruses were detected.